- How have we chosen Lendlease as our partner?

 At Elephant Park none of the buildings use the type of aluminium cladding which is currently assumed to have been used at Grenfell.
 The specific fire strategy will vary depending on the building type but do include enhancements such as water supply - namely a 60min water supply, as opposed to 30 min, dual pumps, as opposed to single and dual power supply, as opposed to single power supply.

 It's been suggested that one of the issues that leads to reduced fire safety in buildings is chains of sub contracting and value engineering.
-Will this happen in Haringey through the HDV where Lendlease is the building contractor?
+Would this happen in Haringey through the HDV where Lendlease is the building contractor?

 Safety is Lendlease’s number one priority and is embedded at every stage of the development and construction cycle.
 Lendlease’s internal procurement processes involve checking all potential, and current sub-contractors, who are all required to meet its safety standards which can be higher than what is required by law.
 This is enforced through the terms of their contract and involves safety inductions, training, daily safety briefings and regular quality audits.